What You Need To Know About Pests

 Outside, roof rats typically nest up high in trees, but can also be found living in burrows under plants, dense vegetation, and buildings, or inside woodpiles.
 Inside homes and other structures, roof rats live and nest in the upper levels of buildings - in attics and chimneys, behind walls, and above ceilings.
 As their name states, roof rats most often gain access to homes and other structures through the roof because of their ability to climb trees and other structures.
 Roof rats have the potential to contaminate homes or other structures that they have invaded with a wide variety of diseases, bacteria, and parasites.

 To prevent problems with roof rats in your home, it is important to eliminate entry points and food sources.
 You can accomplish this by sealing spaces found in your foundation, roofline, and exterior walls, ensuring that your chimneys have tight-fitting caps, keeping pet food picked up between feedings, storing outdoor trash in receptacles with sealed lids, and storing all food items in airtight containers or in the refrigerator.
+The best way to prevent rodents is to contact EcoTech Pest Management for professional rodent control in Sacramento, CA.

 The eastern subterranean termite is one of the most common species of termite found living across the United States, as well as here in California.
 Termites are wood-destroying pests that are responsible for causing more than $5 billion worth of property damage to homes across the country each year!
 Termites are social insects and work together in large colonies.
 Within these colonies, there are several different castes that each serve a different purpose.